-Figures~\ref{fig:finitesize}(a) and \ref{fig:finitesize}(b) show heat maps of $w^2$ and $\delta v / v$ from $u$--$\phi$ simulations with $\alpha = 0.27$, over the $(L/\Delta, h)$ plane.
-Corrugation sets in near $L = L_0(2\pi/\kappa_m)$ and $h \approx h_c$, expanding into a broad band in $h$ and followed by narrow downward-extending “feathers”.
-The dashed lines match the linear stability threshold from Fig.~\ref{fig:stabilitydiag}(a), re-parametrized in terms of $2\pi/\kappa$, confirming that fundamental mode instability drives the onset.
-As $L$ increases, additional feather-like features emerge, tracing instabilities of higher harmonics falling into the feathers of Fig.~\ref{fig:stabilitydiag}, while small systems exhibit simpler behavior due to sparse mode availability.

-Figures~\ref{fig:finitesize}(c)--(d) compare the mean DW velocity \(v = \langle \partial_t u \rangle\) and roughness \(w^2\) from LLG and \(u\)--\(\phi\) simulations at fixed equivalent $L$ in both models \cite{supplemental} as functions of \(h\).
-The close match confirms the validity of the \(u\)--\(\phi\) model.
-Deviations from rigid motion coincide with bands~I and~II in Fig.~\ref{fig:finitesize}(a), linking linear instability to nonlinear steady states.
-Corrugated phases exhibit a finite number of vertical Bloch lines (VBL)~\cite{Slonczewski1972,hubert1998magnetic} detected as localized \(\pi\)-kinks in \(\phi(x,t)\) (fast color changes in Fig.\ref{fig:snap}), while flat walls show uniform internal angle \(\phi(x,t) \equiv \phi_1(t)\).
-Notably, Fig.~\ref{fig:finitesize} indicates that corrugation extends beyond the negative differential mobility regime (compare the location of the velocity minimum $h_S$ with $h_c$ in Fig.\ref{fig:stabilitydiag}(b)), contrary to Refs.~\cite{Slonczewski1972,khovenkil2003corrugation,krizakova2019}, but consistent with the velocity plateaus observed in wide strips~\cite{krizakova2019}.
+As can be appreciated in Fig.~\ref{fig:finitesize}(b)-(c), deviations from this rigid motion in both observables $w^2$ and $v$ fairly coincide with the unstable windows (i.e. the range of fields for which at least one mode is unstable) shown in Fig.~\ref{fig:finitesize}(a), linking linear instability to nonlinear steady states.
+In these unstable regimes, the DW develops a finite number of vertical Bloch lines (VBLs)~\cite{Slonczewski1972,hubert1998magnetic,Hutner2019} detected as localized \(\pi\)-kinks in \(\phi(x,t)\) (fast color changes in Fig.~\ref{fig:snap}), while flat walls show uniform internal angle.
+A comprehensive analysis of the roughness and velocity as a function of system length $L$, showing how a different number of linear unstable modes affects $w^2$ and $v$ is presented in Appendix~\ref{sec:w2andvvshfinitesize}.

+Notably, the simultaneous discontinuities in velocity and roughness at specific values of $h$ provide a stringent test of the reduced model's accuracy; the discrepancy in the critical fields for these transitions is less than $5\%$ (see Appendix \ref{app:matchingscales}, Fig. \ref{fig:matching}, for a similar discontinuity matching test but with a different system size $L$).
+The most pronounced deviations occur in regimes of weak linear instability, where the Floquet multipliers are only marginally greater than unity [see darker regions in Fig.~\ref{fig:stabilitydiag}(a)].
+Overall, the results presented in Fig.~\ref{fig:finitesize}(b)-(c) validate the $u$--$\phi$ framework defined by Eqs.~\eqref{eq:uphi} across both stationary and precessional driving regimes.

+Fig.~\ref{fig:finitesize} also demonstrates that domain-wall corrugation can extend significantly beyond the negative differential mobility regime, $1 < h < h_S$, extending to $h_c > h_S$ as anticipated by the linear stability analysis of Section~\ref{sec:linearstabilitydiagrams}.
+Specifically, a comparison between the velocity minimum $h_S$ of Eq.~\eqref{eq:hslonczewski} and the critical field $h_c$ in Fig.~\ref{fig:stabilitydiag}(b) reveals that the heuristic argument, reviewed in Sec.~\ref{sec:linearstabilitydiagrams} and leading to Eq.~\eqref{eq:heuristicinstability}, fails to predict the maximum field for corrugation, particularly for small values of $\alpha$, where $h_S \sim \alpha^{-1}$ and $h_c \sim \alpha^{-2}$.
+This finding also stands in contrast to the interpretation of moving corrugated phases made in previous studies~\cite{Slonczewski1972,khovenkil2003corrugation,krizakova2019,Garcia2021} which typically associate the instability solely with the region of negative differential mobility after the Walker breakdown.